Associate of Science in Health Science

 Refer to the Admissions Requirements section for details on program eligibility.

 The Associate of Science in Health Science program consists of a minimum of 90 quarter credit hours.
-You must complete a specific number of credit hours at Purdue Global.
-Refer to the Progression Requirements section for details.
 Upon successful completion of the program, you will be awarded an associate of science degree.

 - Integrate knowledge from behavioral and biological sciences as a basis for allied health practice.

 - Use current technology in a variety of health care roles.

 - Demonstrate competencies relevant to a career focus area within health sciences.

 - Exhibit administration skills and management processes within the interdisciplinary health care field.